bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Partly Cloudy
+- Clear
-- 66% humidity
+- 63% humidity
 - 8 mph wind
-- 38% cloud cover
+- 7% cloud cover
 - 35 AQI 🟩
 - 0.56 inches of rain in the past 24 hours
 - 0.11 inches of rain expected in the next 48 hours